 - His chin should be pressed into your breast.

 - His nose should not be touching your breast.

-The two most common things that cause pain in the first couple of weeks are sore nipples and engorgement.
+The two most common things that cause pain in the first couple of weeks are sore nipples and breast engorgement.

 You should be able to prevent sore nipples with good positioning and good latch technique.

 But let’s get real, nipple pain is common.